 Our PLUSSOUND Silver+ Review covers the company’s latest IEM cable featuring a new 24AWG coaxial type Litz UP-OCC silver wire.
 It is priced at $1499.99.

-Disclaimer: The PLUSSOUND Silver+ cable sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at PLUSSOUND for giving us this opportunity.

 To read more about PLUSSOUND products featured on Headfonics click here.

 Note, this feature follows our latest scoring guidelines which you can read up on here.

 To me, the PLUSSOUND Silver+ is exactly how a good quality silver wire should sound like.
 Nothing is over-emphasized, with an excellent focus on detail and clarity and a specific panache for hybrid monitors using electrostatic drivers.
 Pure, controlled, articulate without ever sounding unnatural or edgy.